ZackZhouHB/joesite/Joe_web/_posts/2024-04-27-incredibiles.markdown

 I think this is the best superhero movie because of the cool fighting scenes, how each character has their own ability and challanges to overcome.
 It stands out from other superhero movies by its stunning animation, wonderful storytelling, a mixture of family, teamwork and superhero all in one.

 I also love the scene when the incredible family fought against the guards in flying saucers.
 Everyone in the family eventually finds themselves, like Mr. Incredible learnt teamwork instead of fighting alone.
-The filmmaker put in a lot of effort and details to show his ambition to deliver a unique superhero-type animation movie.
+The filmmaker put in a lot of effort and details to show his ambition to deliver an unique superhero-type animation movie.

 Overall I will rate this movie 8.2 out of 10.